 Although urinating in a public place is not prohibited by the Arizona Revised Statutes, many cities and towns throughout the State have prohibited public urination in their city codes.
 A violation of a city code can lead to criminal prosecution in a municipal court and can lead to a criminal record just like a violation of state law would.
+In some cases, these charges can be considered a sex crime and require you to register as a sex offender.
+Below are the codes for each individual area:

 The Tempe City Code Sec.
 22-13 also prohibits urinating in or upon any public property.
 Unlike Scottsdale, the Tempe City Code makes this a petty offense.
 A petty offense is still a crime, but one which is punishable only by a fine.
 The maximum fine for a violation of this offense is $300.
 Just as in Scottsdale, arrests for this offense are mostly found in the bar district, Mill Avenue.